khyateed/song-classification-project/README.md

 * Random Forest
 * XGBoost

+![img](./images/tree_plot.png)

 ### Evaluation

-![img](./images/tree_plot.png)

 Tested each model results for F1, recall, and accuracy.
-We concluded that F1 score would take most importance in our scenario because false positives aren't necessarily the worst-case scenario.
-Artists might replicate songs from other eras.
+We concluded that F1 score would take most importance in our scenario because false positives aren't necessarily the worst-case scenario and might actually be one of the features we want to look into further because artists might replicate songs from other eras.

 ## Results